A semi-parametric dynamic conditional correlation framework for risk forecasting: Statistical framework

 where

 Finally, the model is completed by the portfolio VaR and ES specifications

 where we set

-Given the assumptions on $a$ and $b$, no identifiability issue arises and only four coefficients need to be estimated in the second stage of the DCC-AL model: $q$, $a$, $b$ and $\gamma_0$.
+Given the assumptions on $a$ and $b$, no identifiability issue arises and only four coefficients need to be estimated in the second stage of the Semi-DCC model: $q$, $a$, $b$ and $\gamma_0$.
 The parameter estimate $q$ (VaR factor) allows us to directly estimate the quantile of the error distribution in the model for portfolio returns.
-Furthermore, in the Monte Carlo simulations to be shown in Appendix \ref{simulation_section}, we can compare the estimates obtained for this coefficient with its theoretical value.
-Since we have defined $ c^2/q^2 = 1+ \text{exp}(\gamma_0)$, after estimating parameters $q$ and $\gamma_0$, the value of the ES factor $c$ can be immediately recovered.\\
+Since we have defined $ c^2/q^2 = 1+ \text{exp}(\gamma_0)$, after estimating parameters $q$ and $\gamma_0$, the value of the ES factor $c$ can be immediately recovered.
+The VaR and ES joint loss function from the FZ class can be incorporated into the proposed Semi-DCC for model estimation.
+In this paper, we focus on testing AL and FZ0 losses, with the corresponding namings of Semi-DCC-AL and Semi-DCC-FZ0 used.\\

 \emph{Remark 1.} The proposed model can be further explored with a time varying $c$ to $q$ relationship.
 However, the results in \cite{tayl2019} and \cite{gerlach2020semi} show that a constant multiplicative factor between VaR and ES is capable of producing very competitive risk forecasts in univariate risk forecasting models.
-Therefore, to limit the focus of the paper we employ the constant multiplicative factor $(1+\text{exp}(\gamma_0))$.\\
+Therefore, to limit the focus of the paper we employ the constant multiplicative factor $(1+\text{exp}(\gamma_0))$.

-In the remainder, given the popularity of DCC type models among practitioners, we will exclusively focus on evaluating the performance of the DCC-AL model in risk forecasting and optimization.
-However, the proposed framework could be easily extended by modelling the dynamics of $H_t$ through a wide range of parameterizations selected from the MGARCH literature.
-Furthermore, when dealing with large dimensional systems, an interesting addition could be to consider the Dynamic Equicorrelated Conditional Correlation (DECO) model by \cite{deco2012}.